vexx32/vexx32.github.io/_posts/2020-02-15-Building-Arrays-Collections.md

 So, let's take a look at a classic problem that never fails to confuse folks just getting into PowerShell.
 I've also seen plenty of more experienced folks trip over it quite a lot, so here we are.

+Before we begin, many thanks to Chris Dent for asking me to put this together and the basis for the recommendations at the end!

 ## Contents

 - [Contents](#contents)